 Tips for Writing Performance Reviews: Start Positive and Be Comprehensive

 At the beginning of each review, make sure to include deliberate and genuine praise for the accomplishments of the employee.
 It's crucial to ensure that every employee receives positive feedback at the start.
-Even those with low performance scores generally have a few areas in which they shine or have contributed to the company in a meaningful way.
+Even those with low-performance scores generally have a few areas in which they shine or have contributed to the company in a meaningful way.

 Keep in mind that when an employee receives a bad performance review, their productivity lowers.
 Low review scores lower morale.
 In many cases, negative reviews can actually lead an employee to leave the company.
-The most important thing you can do when offering employee reviews is balance the negative and positive feedback given.
+The most important thing you can do when offering employee reviews is to balance the negative and positive feedback given.

 Negative feedback is not always a bad thing.
 Think of it as constructive criticism.
 This helps employees see where they can improve and on what they need to work.
 Even outstanding employees have areas in which they can grow.

-Make sure feedback and free-form reviewing is specific.
+Make sure feedback and free-form reviewing are specific.
 Supervisors should offer details or examples to show the employee that they pay attention to what they are doing.
 All feedback needs to be explicit and relevant to the job and review objective.